MicrosoftDocs/azure-devops-docs/docs/pipelines/integrations/microsoft-teams.md

 [!INCLUDE [version-team-services](../includes/version-team-services.md)]

 The [Azure Pipelines app for Microsoft Teams](https://appsource.microsoft.com/product/office/WA200000055?src=wnblogmar2018) lets you monitor events for your pipelines.
-You can set up and manage subscriptions for releases, pending approvals, completed builds, and so on, and get notifications in your Teams channel for these updates.
+You can set up and get notifications in your Teams channel for releases, pending approvals, completed builds, and so on.
 You can also approve releases from within your Teams channel.

 [!INCLUDE [temp](../../includes/feature-support-cloud-only.md)]